The Sacrament of Baptism

 - Godparents must be at least 16 years old.

 - If there are two godparents, there must be one male & one female.
 At least one must be a Catholic.
-The other may be a non-Catholic sponsor as long as he or she is a baptized Christian.
+The other may be a non-Catholic witness as long as he or she is a baptized Christian.

 - Any Catholic who serves as a godparent must be confirmed.

-Director of Worship and Pastoral Care
+Sister Lucy | Director of Pastoral Care